jonjomckay/stividor/README.md

 Stividor
 ========

 Stividor is an opinionated tool for managing deployments in Kubernetes.
-It links directly with the Kubernetes API, and with GitHub for configuration storage.
+It links directly with the Kubernetes API, and is intended to be used as a basic deployment tool, instead of the official Dashboard.

 ## Contributing